The first thing I feel is violated.

 Why wasn't anything taken?

 Across the room, Wesley leans against the door frame.
 His dark eyes dart between the security guard and me, listening in on the conversation.
-When he catches me looking, his gaze locks onto mine and his lips curl, causing my breathing to halt.
+When he catches me looking, his gaze locks onto mine and those lips rise into a hesitant smile, causing my breathing to halt.

-On the sofa, Riley sits.
+On the sofa, Riley sits with her head buried into her hands.
 Her jacket lays next to her, abandoned.
 She picks absentmindedly at her thumb, eyes cast to the floor.
-I don't think Eden and her have ever been in a room this long without arguing, and that thought alone jolts me back into reality.
+I don't think she and Eden have even been in a room this long without arguing, and that thought alone jolts me back into reality.

 'Where will I stay whilst the door's being fixed?'
 I ask, my voice quiet at first.

 The badge on his chest tells me he's called Matt, and I repeat my question – this time with more vigour.
 'Where will I stay whilst my door is being fixed, Matt?'

 'Oh.'
 There's a pause.
 'Well, you can move into one of our vacant rooms for the time being.
 Unfortunately, the only ones available are in an empty house, so as long as you're happy with that, I can get the key in fifteen minutes.'

 I look at him, lips tight.
 Does he really believe I'd want to be in an empty house, alone, knowing that whoever broke into my room is still walking around free?

 'If it makes you feel better,' he continues, 'we don't think it was targeted.
 We have camera footage, but it's on a twenty-four-hour loop so we won't be able get anything until this evening.
 I promise you, though, that whoever did this will be caught and severely apprehended.
 We don't tolerate this type of behaviour at Woodcreek.'

 Eden looks at me and then back at Matt, incredulous.